richfairhurst/cStalker/README.md

 or skip a few steps and return Usernames from the Wireless LAN Controllers - I guess it depends scale of your wireless estate.

-This also probably falls foul of various European privacy / data protection regulations if do this across some European countries so I'm not sure you actually want to implement this in a corporate environment but if you did and you scaled it globally you can get some really nice Maltego maps of which sites your business travelers are traveling to/from.
+This also probably falls foul of various European privacy / data protection regulations so I'm not sure you actually want to implement this in a corporate environment but if you did and you scaled it globally you can get some really nice Maltego maps of which sites your business travelers are traveling to/from.

 Tracking travelling users: